MegAnthonyKeogh/giphyAPI/README.md

+Fun with Giphy's API

+This project accesses Giphy's API, so that you can search for gifs based on your keyword search, and save those searches in the form of a button.

+The application is working, but still needs some finishing CSS touches and UI features.

+No dev dependecies or npm packages require.

-To view the hosted website, please use this link: https://meganthonykeogh.github.io/giphyAPI/
+To view the hosted website, please use this link: https://meganthonykeogh.github.io/giphyAPI/.

-Thank you!

-# giphyAPI
-# giphyAPI